mhallerud/multiplex_wormhole/README.md

 # multiplex_wormhole
-Optimizing PCR primer design for multiplex amplicon sequencing.
+multiplex_wormhole was created for optimizing large multiplex PCR assays for the purpose of SNP-based genotyping wildlife from noninvasive genetic samples.
+Defaults are tailored towards amplifying degraded DNA from low quality samples.

 **Important: This pipeline is still in development.
 Use at your own risk!**

 # Dependencies
 This pipeline relies on primer3 for primer design and MFEprimer for dimer calculations.
 To setup your files to run:
 - Primer3 can be downloaded [here](https://github.com/primer3-org/primer3/releases).
-The path to primer3_core will need to be updated on line 18 of scripts/primer3.sh will need to be updated to reflect your local version.
-Primer3 version
+Keep track of where this downloads- the path to primer3_core will need to be added at line 55 in multiplex_primer_design.py.
 - MFEprimer can be downloaded [here](https://www.mfeprimer.com/mfeprimer-3.1/#2-command-line-version).
-The path to MFEprimer-*-awd will need to be updated on lines 80-81 of multiplex_primer_design.sh to reflect your local version.
+The path to MFEprimer-*-awd will need to be updated on line 54 of multiplex_primer_design.py.
 MFEprimer Version 3.2.7 on Darwin was used during development.

-The pipeline was built and tested on MacOS with Python 3.9.13 in Spyder and bash 3.2.57(1)-release.
 The following (normally pre-installed) Python dependencies are required:
 - pandas: install by running "pip install pandas" in the command line.
 Developed with pandas version 1.4.4 General Python modules required (these normally come pre-installed): os, sys, csv, random, math, signal, gc, itertools

+multiplex_wormhole was built and tested on MacOS with Python 3.9.13 in Spyder and bash 3.2.57(1)-release.

 # Running the pipeline
 1. Create a CSV file with a row for each target and columns for locus ID, template sequence, and target position (following primer3 <start bp>,<length> format).
 For SNPs, the create_in_templates.R file takes a paired VCF and FASTA (FASTA loci match VCF CHROM field) and outputs the templates CSV.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).